Template-Free Gravitational Wave Detection with CWT-LSTM Autoencoders: A Case Study of Run-Dependent Calibration Effects in LIGO Data: Synthetic Data Validation

 The fourth preprocessing step involves log transformation and normalization of the CWT scalograms.
 A logarithmic transform of the form $\log(1 + |W(a,b)|^2)$ is applied to compress the dynamic range of the scalogram values, followed by per-scale z-score normalization to ensure zero mean and unit variance.
 This normalization is computed once on the training noise data and applied consistently to all subsequent segments, ensuring that test data are normalized using statistics derived exclusively from the training distribution to prevent information leakage.

 The final preprocessing step involves temporal downsampling to reduce computational requirements while maintaining sufficient resolution for signal detection.
-The normalized CWT data is downsampled to 4,096 time points through local averaging, resulting in final representations with dimensions of 8 frequency scales by 4,096 time points.
-This format enables the LSTM autoencoder to process the temporal evolution of the frequency content, which is crucial for detecting the characteristic chirp patterns of gravitational wave signals while remaining computationally tractable for training on datasets containing thousands of segments.
+The normalized CWT data is downsampled to 4,096 time points through local averaging, yielding a temporal resolution of approximately 7.8 ms per bin.
+This resolution is sufficient to capture the characteristic timescales of compact binary coalescences, where the inspiral phase evolves over seconds and the merger/ringdown occurs over tens of milliseconds.
+The resulting representation (8 scales $\times$ 4,096 time points) balances signal fidelity with computational tractability for LSTM sequence processing...